• Start Here!

 Where should I go in Central Vietnam?

 The central part has a warmer climate and a flatter landscape along the shoreline.
-If you want to move along the coastline visiting the cities, you can start in Hué and move down to Da Nang.
+If you want to move along the coastline to visit the cities, you can start in Hué and move down to Da Nang.

 If you’re up to trekking and backpacking, you can skip Hue and Da Nang and visit the central highlands.
 You’ll find astonishing sites like Phong Nha-Ke Bang National Park (another UNESCO World Heritage) and Hang Son Doong, the biggest cave in the world.